thokozaniwisem/covid19-analysis/README.md

 # COVID-19 Trends Analysis (OWID Data)

-This project uses the **Our World in Data (OWID)** COVID-19 dataset to explore global trends, vaccination rollouts, and anomalies kept simple and human friendly
+This project uses the **Our World in Data (OWID)** COVID-19 dataset to explore global trends, vaccination rollouts, and anomalies

 ---